algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 ### GPS

 There is a GPS module on the board.
-It can be turned on to give the user the position of the device in low battery situation or in cases of theft.
-Otherwise this module should be turned off as to minimize battery consumption.
+It can be turned on to give the user the position of the device in low battery situations or cases of theft.
+Otherwise, this module should be turned off to minimize battery consumption.
 The provided GPS module is the [CD-PA1010D](https://www.mouser.com/pdfDocs/CD_PA1010D_Datasheet_v03.pdf) GNSS antenna.
-This antena is supported by the [Adafruit GPS library](https://github.com/adafruit/Adafruit_GPS).
+This antenna is supported by the [Adafruit GPS library](https://github.com/adafruit/Adafruit_GPS).

 ##### *Organization*

-Although the time to send a message could be reduced if the start up of the SIM and GPS query were done concurrently, this would be minimal as the CPU does concurrent programming through RTOS and there are already 3 or more task running on a single core CPU at that moment in the execution.
+Although the time to send a message could be reduced if the start up of the SIM and GPS query were done concurrently, this would be minimal as the CPU does concurrent programming through RTOS and there are already 3 or more tasks running on a single core CPU at that moment in the execution.
 Code simplicity is favored instead in this instance.

 ```cpp
 class GPS{